annaesvensson/yellow-publish/readme.md

 <a id="settings-status"></a>The following extension status values are supported:

-`experimental` = extension is experimental
+`experimental` = extension is experimental, use at your own risk
 `available` = extension is available and [shown on the official website](https://datenstrom.se/yellow/extensions/)
-`unmaintained` = extension is no longer maintained, use at your own risk
+`unmaintained` = extension is no longer maintained
-`unassembled` = extension is assembled by toolchain, use at your own risk
+`unassembled` = extension is assembled by toolchain

 <a id="settings-actions"></a>The following file actions are supported: